SunnyCat2013/lizhenyang.github.io/posts/English/liulishuo.md

 - The kidneys remove waste and toxins from the blood.
 - In an adult, the bladder can hold about half a liter of urine.
 - Brushing your teeth frequently and regularly can help prevent cavities.
+- The stomach is below the heart and is part of the disgestive system.
+-

 ## traveling
 - And tomorrow night they have something special planned.